estherbouquet/lectura-plus/README.md

 ## 💻 automatize!

 It is important that you check if your programs run flowlessly when you launch them manually before starting automatizing them.
-We are going to start by creating `.service` files because we are going to use `systemd`.
+We are going to create 2 `.service` files because we are going to use `systemd`.

 - Do `cd /etc/systemd/system`
+-
+### For copy.service
+- `sudo nano copy.service`
+  - copy paste the content of `copy.service` that you can find in the `/home/pi/Documents/lectura-plus/systemdfiles` folder
+  - you can uncomment `StandardOutput=inherit` and comment `StandardOuput=null` to be able to track errors
+  - `ctrl + o` to write then press `enter` to valid the modifications then `ctrl + x` to exit
+  - you can check if it worked by using the command `cat copy.service` 📢 Everytime you need to do changes in this service file, don't forget to do `sudo systemctl daemon-reload` so the changes are taken into account
+- `sudo systemctl start copy.service`
+- you can check the status of the service (i.e. if it works) by typing `systemctl status copy.service` (and use `ctrl + c` to exit if necessary)
+  - if it works correctly, a green "active" should appear in the terminal
+  - you can use `sudo journalctl -u copy.service` to log errors
+  - you can plug your usb.
+The green and then the yellow led should turn on
+  - if no errors are raised in the status mode when you plug the usb, it means that the program is working for far.
+Congrats!
+  - if no errors are encountered, the led will turn off meaning that the copy and conversion of the articles are over
+  - don't forget to uncomment/comment back `StandardOutput` when you are sure the program is working
+  - do a `sudo systemctl daemon-reload` so the changes are taken into account
+ - now, we can enable the service so it will run our program as soon as the raspberry boots.
+To do so:
+  - `sudo systemctl enable copy.service`
+  - `sudo reboot` and try to plug a usb drive when the raspberry is up and running!
+  - know that if one day you want to disable the `copy.service`, nothing simpler than `sudo systemctl disable copy.service`

+### For printer.service
 - `sudo nano printer.service`
-  - copy paste the content of `printer.service` that you can find in the `/home/pi/Documents/lectura-plus/systemdfiles` folder inside
+  - copy paste the content of `printer.service` that you can find in the `/home/pi/Documents/lectura-plus/systemdfiles` folder
   - `ctrl + o` to write then press `enter` to valid the modifications then `ctrl + x` to exit
+  - you can uncomment `StandardOutput=inherit` and comment `StandardOuput=null` to be able to track errors
+  - do a `sudo systemctl daemon-reload` so the changes are taken into account
   - you can check if it worked by using the command `cat printer.service`
 - `sudo systemctl start printer.service`
-- you can check the status of the service (i.e. if it works) by typing `systemctl status printer.service` (and use `ctrl + c` to exit)
+- you can check the status of the service (i.e. if it works) by typing `systemctl status printer.service` (and use `ctrl + c` to exit if necessary)
-  - if it works correctly, a green "active" should appear
+  - if it works correctly, a green "active" should appear in the terminal
   - you can use `sudo journalctl -u printer.service` to log errors
   - you can try to press the button.
 The blue led should blink twice and the printer print
   - if no errors are raised in the status mode when you push the button, it means that the program is working.
 Congrats!
+  - uncomment/comment back the `StandardOutput` lines
+  - do a `sudo systemctl daemon-reload` so the changes are taken into account
  - now, we can enable the service so it will run our program as soon as the raspberry boots.
 To do so:
   - `sudo systemctl enable printer.service`
   - `sudo reboot` and try to press the button when the raspberry starts up!